slip-slap/slip-slap.github.io/_posts/2017-03-01-pl-compile-c++-library-stl-list.md

 {% include JB/setup %}

 #### Attention
-1. if std::find can't find the specified element, it will return the pointer of
+1. if std::find can't find the specified element, it will return the last pointer.

 ```cpp